-Information Other than the Financial Report
+Information Other than the Financial Report and Auditor's Report Thereon

 The Directors are responsible for the other information.
 The other information is the Directors' report accompanying the financial report.

 Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.